 Mom is third from the left.

-The concept of indoor plumbing is actually very recent.
+The concept of indoor plumbing is really very recent.

 In my mother's day, running water in the house meant that some enterprising and resourceful person had built the house over the well.

 And designed the kitchen so that the sink was situated perfectly to accommodate the pump.